canonical/netbox/docs/development/index.md

 There are several official forums for communication among the developers and community members:

 * [GitHub issues](https://github.com/netbox-community/netbox/issues) - All feature requests, bug reports, and other substantial changes to the code base **must** be documented in a GitHub issue.
-* [GitHub Discussions](https://github.com/netbox-community/netbox/discussions) - The preferred forum for general discussion and support issues.
+* [GitHub discussions](https://github.com/netbox-community/netbox/discussions) - The preferred forum for general discussion and support issues.
 Ideal for shaping a feature request prior to submitting an issue.
 * [#netbox on NetDev Community Slack](https://netdev.chat/) - Good for quick chats.
 Avoid any discussion that might need to be referenced later on, as the chat history is not retained long.
-* [Google Group](https://groups.google.com/g/netbox-discuss) - Legacy mailing list; slowly being phased out in favor of GitHub discussions.

 ## Governance